Akhil-Mujam/IndiGG-backend/README.md

 http://127.0.0.1:8000/return/{user_token}/{book_isbn}

-As the book is returned from the Borrowed list the Book is deleted of that user
+As the book is returned from the Borrowed list the Book is deleted from that user